crubba/NZelection/README.md

 # About
 This R package contains data sets on New Zealand parliamentary elections (under MMP), from 1996 to 2014.
-It comprises three seperate data sets:
+It comprises four separate data sets:

 * Electoral results
-  1. District level, party and candidate votes (*nz_votes*)
+  1. District level, party and candidate votes (*nze_votes*)
-  2. District level, joint distribution of party and candidate votes (*nz_splitvotes*)
+  2. District level, joint distribution of party and candidate votes (*nze_splitvotes*)
-  2. Polling place, party and candidate votes (*nz_pollingplaces*)
+  3. Polling place, party and candidate votes (*nze_pollingplaces*)
-* Candidate information (*nz_candidates*)
+* Candidate information (*nze_candidates*)

-The information was compiled from open information.
-The associated scripts have   [https://github.com/crubba/Project-NZelection](on this Github repo).
-Comma-separated files can be downloaded from [here](http://www.christianrubba.com/projects/projects.html#NZelection).
+Comma-separated files can be downloaded from here.

 # Installation & Usage
 The package can be from this Github repository: